 This option is also not a solution.
 A flannel will hide the plumber’s crack, but not fix it.
 There is still the annoying hassle of constantly pulling up your pants if you just tie a flannel around the waist.
 You will also have to worry about the fact that your flannel could untie!

-Right Way on How to Fix Plumber’s Crack
+How to Fix Plumber’s Crack

 Below you will find all of the right fixes that will actually solve how to fix plumber’s crack!
 Solving the plumber’s crack is to ensure that the plumber has safe working conditions, is not distracted by pulling up their pants, and to keep them confident on the job!